-Unit - A (Indian Contract Act, 1872) Hours Classification and Essentials of Contracts 1 Offer and Acceptance- Legal Rules as to Offer and Acceptance, Communication and Revocation of Offer and Acceptance, When an Offer comes to an End.
-1 Consideration- Meaning, Legal Rules as to Consideration, Meaning of Stranger to Contract, Contracts without Consideration.
+Unit - A (Indian Contract Act, 1872) Hours Classification and Essentials of Contracts 2 Offer and Acceptance- Legal Rules as to Offer and Acceptance, Communication and Revocation of Offer and Acceptance.
+2 Consideration- Meaning, Legal Rules as to Consideration, Stranger to Contract, Contracts without Consideration.
 2 Capacity to Contract- Minors, Persons of Unsound Mind, Persons Disqualified by any Law.
 2 Free Consent- Meaning of Free Consent, Coercion, Undue Influence, Misrepresentation, Fraud, and Mistake.
-2 Performance -Meaning, Offer to Perform, Effect of Refusal of a Party to Perform a Contract, Contracts which need not to Perform, By Whom must Contracts be Performed, Who can Demand Performance, Time and Place of Performance, Appropriation of Payments.
-1 Discharge of Contract- Meaning, Discharge by Performance, Consent, Impossibility, Laps of Time, Operation of Law, Breach of Contract.
-4 Remedies for Breach of Contract- Rescission of the Contract, Suit for Damages, Suit upon Quantum Meruit, Suit for Specific Performance of the Contract, Suit for Injunction.
-Unit - B (Special Contracts) 3 ' .
-Bailment- Meaning, Classification of Bailment, Rights and Duties of Bailor and Bailee, Law relating to Lien.
-Pledge- Meaning, Rights and Duties of Pawner and Pawnee.
-2 • Indemnity & Guarantee- Meaning of Contracts of Indemnity & Guarantee, Kinds of Guarantee, Difference between Indemnity and Guarantee, Rights and Liabilities of Surety and Discharge of Surety.
-2 • Sales of Goods Act- Essentials of Contract of Sale, Distinction between Sale and Agreement to Sale, Distinction between Sale and Hire- Purchase Agreement, Classification of Goods, Effect of Destruction of Goods.
-1 • Condition and warranties- Meaning and Difference between Condition and warranties, Express and Implied Condition and Warranties, Caveat Emptor 2 • Unpaid seller- Definition, Rights of Unpaid Seller against the Goods and Buyer Personally.
-3 Transfer of Property- Passing of Property (Specific Goods, Unascertained Goods and Goods Sent on Approval), Reservation of Rights of Disposal 4
+2 Performance - Meaning, Requisites of valid tender, Parties, Time and Place of Performance, Appropriation of Payments.
+2 • Discharge of Contract- Meaning, Various modes of discharge of contract.
+3 Remedies for Breach of Contract- Meaning, remedies available on breach of the contract.
+3 Unit - B (Special Contracts and Sales of Goods Act, 1930) Bailment& Pledge - Meaning, Rights and Duties of Bailor and Bailee, Rights and Duties of Pawner and Pawnee.
+3 Indemnity & Guarantee- Meaning, Kinds of Guarantee, Difference between Indemnity and Guarantee, Rights and Liabilities of Surety and Discharge of Surety.
+3 • Agency-Definition of Agent and Principal, Types of Agents, Creation and termination of Agency.
+2 • Sales of Goods Act- Essentials of Contract of Sale, Distinction between Sale and Agreement to Sell, Distinction between Sale and Hire- Purchase Agreement, Classification of Goods, Effect of Destruction of Goods.
+3 Condition and Warranties- Meaning and its types, Difference between Condition and warranty, Caveat Emptor.
+2 Unpaid seller- Definition, Rights of Unpaid Seller against the Goods and Buyer Personally.
+3